-Support for Windows, iOS 10 and Android with strongSwan Client tested.
+Support for Android with official strongSwan VPN Client, iOS and Windows tested.

 For security, a valid (sub)domain and a valid SSL certificate for it are needed.

-- Install strongswan, and if openvz, also install kernel-libipsec plugin for strongswan
+- Install strongswan, and if openvz, also install the kernel-libipsec plugin for strongswan

 - In /etc/strongswan/strongswan.conf, append the following lines after load_modular = yes